eduairet/microservices-example/_notes/12-development-notes.md

 - MassTransit is a popular .NET library for building message-based applications.
 It provides a high-level abstraction over messaging systems like RabbitMQ, making it easier to implement messaging patterns and handle message routing, serialization, and error handling.
 - The main advantage of using MassTransit is that it simplifies the development and scaling of microservices by providing a consistent and easy-to-use API for messaging that can switch between different transport layers (like RabbitMQ, Azure Service Bus, etc.) with minimal code changes.

+## ACID transactions

+- ACID transactions are a set of properties that guarantee that database transactions are processed reliably.
+The acronym stands for Atomicity, Consistency, Isolation, and Durability.
+- In the context of microservices, ensuring ACID compliance can be challenging due to the distributed nature of the architecture.
+However, it is crucial for maintaining data integrity and consistency across services.
+- To implement ACID transactions in a microservices environment using MassTransit, we can implement an outbox with retry.
+This involves storing messages that need to be sent to other services in a database table (the outbox) as part of the same transaction that modifies the local data.
+Once the transaction is committed, a background process can read the outbox and send the messages to the message broker (e.g., RabbitMQ).
+This ensures that either both the data change and the message send succeed or fail together, maintaining ACID properties.